kalonjis/CoreProject/documentations/connectionLogs/security-logging-use-cases .md

             request
         );

-        // Publish event for other components
+        // Publish events for other components
         eventPublisher.publishEvent(new DeviceTrustLevelChangedEvent(deviceId, newLevel));
     }
 }